mgrugan/mac-safety/README.md

 Other scripts: `npm run build` (typecheck + production build), `npm run preview`, `npm run typecheck`.

+Additionally you could just view it in the page: https://mgrugan.github.io/mac-safety/

 > Network note: the map tiles, weather, and geocoding call external hosts at
 > runtime.
 On a normal machine they load automatically.
 In a locked-down/offline